-Welcome to the website for Saint Christopher Catholic Church of the Archdiocese of Detroit, located in Marysville, Michigan.
-We are pleased that you’ve taken some time to stop by.
+Welcome to Saint Christopher Catholic Church of the Archdiocese of Detroit, located in Marysville, Michigan.

 ARCHDIOCESAN VISION FOR PARISHES: MOVING FROM MAINTENANCE TO MISSION

 The Archdiocese of Detroit, under the leadership of Archbishop Allen H. Vigneron, has decided that the way to move forward for the Church of Detroit to respond to an ever-changing culture continually in need of meeting Jesus Christ in order to satisfy our every need and truly fulfill our humanity and our insatiable desire for happiness is through an Archdiocesan-wide Synod on Evangelization (“Synod 2016”).

 We have adopted the phrase “moving from maintenance to mission” because we have inherited an institutional Church since 1969.
 We have been concerned about building institutions and collaborating with the lay faithful in the maintaining of those institutions, but now we must evolve once again back to a missionary church – one that proclaims Jesus and what He does for us in our lives.
 A missionary church is one in which the basic proclamation of the person of Jesus Christ is proclaimed by each and every member, one in which each and every member is able to speak about what Jesus has done in “my” life to others.
 Therefore, the Archdiocese has adopted a simple mission statement of “Encounter, Grow, Witness.”
 I myself, as Pastor of Saint Christopher Catholic Church in Marysville of the Archdiocese of Detroit expanded that mission statement ever so slightly to: